Open topic with navigation

-Helix Swarm uses background processes, called workers, to respond to events in the Helix Versioning Engine.
+Helix Swarm uses background processes, called workers, to respond to events in the Helix server.
 The default number of workers is 3, and each worker processes events for up to 10 minutes.
 When a worker terminates, a new one is spawned.

-Each worker maintains a connection to the Helix Versioning Engine for the duration of its lifetime.
-This may impact your Helix Versioning Engine management practices.
+Each worker maintains a connection to the Helix server for the duration of its lifetime.
+This may impact your Helix server management practices.

 To determine the current status of workers, visit the URL: